Our healthy honey garlic butter shrimp recipe will show you how to make a quick and delicious meal. All it takes is 17 minutes to prepare it.

 As the name suggests, our honey garlic butter shrimp contains added sugar.
 However, we only used two tablespoons of honey for the whole recipe.

-Besides, honey is a natural sweetener that contains many crucial antioxidants and can benefit your health.
-It’s a much better option compared to regular granulated sugar.
+Honey is a natural sweetener that contains many crucial antioxidants and can benefit your health.
+When consumed in moderation, it’s a better option compared to regular granulated sugar.

 Honey Garlic Butter Shrimp Main Ingredients